datasciencecampus/rail_reporter/README.md

 ## Setup

-We expect our code to work on OSX and Linux systems.
+This code has been developed on OSX systems, as we are releasing it for transparency and for other developers we have not attempted to make it compatible with other platforms.

 ### Get access to data